-Scenario 11: Selection of patients with nonfunctional NETs for SSA treatment (Score 6 - may be appropriate).
+Scenario 12: Selection of Patients with Nonfunctional NETs for SSA Treatment (Score 6-May Be Appropriate)

 Although it is very likely that SSTR expression correlates with benefit from SSA treatment, this has not been proven definitively in clinical trials.
-The CLARINET trial, which demonstrated the antiproliferative activity of lanreotide in GEP-NETs, required evidence of SSTR expression with In-111 pentetreotide for enrollment (50).
-The PROMID study, which evaluated octreotide in midgut NETs, did not require evidence of SSTR expression; however, only 12% of patients had negative imaging results with In-111 pentetreotide (51).
-Only one study has reported that higher uptake on SSTR-PET predicts improved response to SSA therapy (52).
+The CLARINET trial, which demonstrated the antiproliferative activity of lanreotide in gastroenteropancreatic NETs, required evidence of SSTR expression with 111In-pentetreotide for enrollment (51).
+The PROMID study, which evaluated octreotide in midgut NETs, did not require evidence of SSTR expression; however, only 12% of patients had negative imaging results with 111In-pentetreotide (52).
+Only one study has reported that higher uptake on SSTR PET predicts improved response to SSA therapy (53).
 Because of the benign side effect profile of SSAs, the workgroup did not reach a consensus that confirmation of SSTR expression is necessary for initiation of treatment with octreotide or lanreotide.
-The workgroup also noted that in syndromic patients, SSTR analogs should be initiated independent of findings on SSTR-PET.
+The workgroup also noted that in syndromic patients, SSTR analogs should be initiated independently of findings on SSTR PET.

-Scenario 12: Monitoring in patients with NETs seen on both CI and SSTR-PET with active disease and no clinical evidence of progression (Score 5 - may be appropriate).
-The consensus was that if CI can detect metastatic disease, then SSTR-PET should not be used for routine imaging.
-There was a belief that intermittent SSTR-PET (once every 2 to 3 years) may be helpful in evaluating for progression if CI results are stable, although it should not be used in place of CI for routine monitoring of patients.
+Scenario 13: Monitoring in Patients with NETs Seen on Both CI and SSTR PET with Active Disease and No Clinical Evidence of Progression (Score 5-May Be Appropriate)

+The consensus was that if CI can detect metastatic disease, then SSTR PET should not be used for routine imaging.
+There was a belief that intermittent SSTR PET (once every 2-3 y) may be helpful in evaluating for progression if CI results are stable, although intermittent SSTR PET should not be used in place of CI for routine monitoring of patients.